-1The overall grade for the degree is calculated from the average of the thesis grade and the oral examination.
-2The thesis grade is weighted twice.
-3The overall grades according to the average are:
+1The overall grade for the degree is calculated from the arithmetic average of the grades for the thesis grade and the oral examination before they are rounded.
+The average shall be calculated pursuant to sentence 2.
+2The grade for the dissertation shall be weighed with 2/3 and the grade for the oral examination with 1/3.
+3The overall grade for the degree is calculated on the basis of the average as follows:

-- up to 1.08 'summa cum laude' (= ausgezeichnet),

-- between 1.09 and 2.50 'magna cum laude' (= sehr gut),

-- between 2.51 and 3.50 'cum laude' (= gut),

-- higher than 3.5 'rite' (=befriedigend/ausreichend).
+- up to 1.08 'summa cum laude' (= ausgezeichnet), - between 1.09 and 2.50 'magna cum laude' (= sehr gut), - between 2.51 and 3.50 'cum laude' (= gut), - higher than 3.5 'rite' (=befriedigend/ausreichend).